nudt-bioinfo/KCFM/README.md

 encapsulating natural hierarchical and functional connections across cell types.
 We then fine-tune a PubMedBERT model using these relational structures, generating type embeddings that are inherently enriched with ontological knowledge.

-### Pretrained KCellFM model
+### Pretrained KCFM model

 Single-cell sequencing has revolutionized understanding of cellular heterogeneity, but effectively interpreting its massive data and accurately annotating cell types remains challenging.
 Most existing methods only rely on gene expression profiles, overlooking structured biological knowledge of cell type relationships.
-To address this, we introduce KCellFM, a novel multi-stage knowledge-guided framework that integrates prior biological knowledge into a foundational model for single-cell analysis.
+To address this, we introduce KCFM, a novel multi-stage knowledge-guided framework that integrates prior biological knowledge into a foundational model for single-cell analysis.

-KCellFM model (e.g. **cell_cls_3loss_6layer_final.pth**) can be obtained.
+KCFM model (e.g. **cell_cls_3loss_6layer_final.pth**) can be obtained.

 ### Downstream task
-KCellFM, a knowledge-guided foundational model designed to enhance single-cell data analysis by integrating structured biological knowledge from cell ontologies.
+KCFM, a knowledge-guided foundational model designed to enhance single-cell data analysis by integrating structured biological knowledge from cell ontologies.
 Our approach constructs a hierarchical knowledge graph to formally represent cell type relationships, fine-tunes a PubMedBERT model to generate knowledge-aware cell type embeddings, and employs Mamba2-based modules with contrastive learning to align cell embeddings with ontological structures.
 This framework produces general-purpose cell representations that